postcapital/ct/README.rst

 gulp.
 I decided not to merge javascript files as it was getting bloated.

 without installing dev dependencies or production:

-$ node server.js
+$ node server/server.js

 or to develop/extend:

 $ npm install

 $ bower install

-$ gulp start     compiles scss and serves dev server on http://localhost:8000
+$ gulp start

+watches and builds scss and serves dev server on http://localhost:8000